Please let us know if you have issues with any of these databases. Call us at 717-560-6441 or email firstname.lastname@example.org

 To access the Universal Class courses from home please call the Manheim Township Public Library service desk for instructions on setting it up.

 Whether you’re a beginning investor or a veteran looking for high-impact ideas, Value Line can position you for financial success quickly and easily.
 The uncontested authority in reliable, unbiased information, Value Line puts you in the driver’s seat with accurate and insightful investment research on companies, industries, markets and economies.
 From the latest data, sophisticated tools and proven ranks to expert analysis and guidance, Value Line gives you the power to evaluate investments with confidence.
 Make smarter, more profitable decisions with Value Line.
-If you would like to access value line from within the library click here.

 * Power Library Resources